UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Introduction

 \section{Introduction}

-Ultrasound imaging plays an important role in clinical applications, and is known for its economy, safety and portability.
-In the past, specialist ultrasound image models based on deep learning have made significant progress, but their capability scenario are usually narrow and are limited by the amount of data annotation.
-Recently, General Medical Artificial Intelligence (GMAI) models \cite{zhang2023challenges,moor2023foundation,ye2023uniseg,xie2023learning,liu2023clip} have gained momentum.
-Unlike their predecessors relying on single dataset or task, these models demonstrate notable performance in generalizing to a wide range of tasks and data.
-This versatility allows GMAI models to be applied across various medical imaging applications, improving diagnostic accuracy and efficiency.
-Furthermore, their adaptability reduces the need for model retraining for different tasks.
-However, a universal model tailored for ultrasound modalities has not undergone thorough exploration yet.
-This necessitates first constructing a comprehensive dataset specifically for ultrasound image modalities, while considering certain characteristics inherent to ultrasound images.
+Ultrasound imaging is crucial in clinical settings due to its affordability, safety, and portability.
+While deep learning models for ultrasound have progressed, they often have narrow applications and are constrained by limited annotated data.
+Recently, General Medical Artificial Intelligence (GMAI) models \cite{zhang2023challenges} have shown strong generalization across diverse tasks and datasets, enhancing diagnostic accuracy and efficiency.
+However, a universal GMAI model specifically for ultrasound remains unexplored, highlighting the need for a comprehensive ultrasound-specific dataset that considers the unique characteristics of ultrasound images.

-In recent years, significant strides have been made in the development of AI models for ultrasound imaging, addressing diverse tasks such as breast tumor prediction~\cite{huang2021aw3m}, thyroid tumor segmentation~\cite{manh2022multi}, COVID-19 prognosis~\cite{xue2021modality}, and prenatal image quality control~\cite{he2021statistical}.
-However, these specialized models face challenges when confronted with new tasks or datasets, requiring considerable effort for retraining from scratch.
-This approach neglects the intrinsic relationships between datasets and tasks.
-Currently, the focus is shifting towards universal models that aim to uncover these inherent connections.
-One notable example is Segment Anything Model (SAM) \cite{kirillov2023segment}, which has shown remarkable versatility in handling various segmentation tasks across different domains.
-SAM operates by leveraging a powerful image encoder, mask decoder, and prompt encoder to achieve high-performance segmentation.
-Recent adaptations of SAM for medical imaging include MedSAM \cite{ma2024segment}, SAMed \cite{zhang2023customized}, MSA \cite{wu2023medical} and SAM-Med2D \cite{cheng2023sam}, which have demonstrated promising results in medical image segmentation.
-Additionally, researchers have developed a specialized version of SAM for ultrasound modalities, known as SAMUS \cite{lin2023samus}.
+Recent advancements in AI models for ultrasound imaging have addressed tasks like breast tumor prediction~\cite{huang2021aw3m}, thyroid tumor segmentation~\cite{manh2022multi} and prenatal image quality control~\cite{he2021statistical}.
+However, these models struggle with new tasks or datasets, requiring extensive retraining and overlooking intrinsic dataset-task relationships.
+The focus is now on universal models, such as Segment Anything Model (SAM) \cite{kirillov2023segment}, known for its versatility in segmentation tasks across domains.
+Adaptations like MedSAM \cite{ma2024segment} and SAM-Med2D \cite{cheng2023sam} show promise in medical imaging.
+SAMUS \cite{lin2023samus} is a specialized version of SAM tailored for ultrasound.